SPECIAL INTEREST

 Day 7 Haean (- - -)

 Take a break and enjoy a leisurely day to refresh.
-For those interested in history and geopolitics, you may want to join a guided tour to the 4th Infiltration Tunnel and Eulji Observatory - a powerful reminder of the Korean Peninsula's divided past.
+For those interested in history and geopolitics, you may want to join a guided tour to the Eulji Observatory - a powerful reminder of the Korean Peninsula's divided past.

 Please note: the tour does not operate on Mondays.